elocremarc/Plantbox/README.md

  Current:Memory Card
 ```
 ## Python Program
-This Python Program uses GPIO and Gphoto2 which was adapted to work with python in this program.
+This Python Program uses Gphoto2 which was adapted to work with python in this program.
 This adaptaion was was created by the instructions in this YouTube video.
-I would recomend watching that video because is what the program is based on.
-He explains how to use Gphoto2 extensivly as well.
+I would recomend watching that video..
+He explains how to use Gphoto2 extensivly as well how this program mainly functions.
 https://www.youtube.com/watch?v=1eAYxnSU2aw

 You will also need some dependecies along with Gphoto2 for the python program to work.
 Install them with the following comands: